yeminghui/yeminghui.github.io/_pages/about.md

 ## Extracurricular Activity
 **Speaker at the 20th National Conference on Physical Gas Dynamics**
 *<font style="color:grey; font-size:3">Gave presentation on the work "inverse learning method for computing molecular parameters of viscoelastic constitutive model"</font>*

-*<span style="color:grey; font-size:2">Gave presentation on the work "inverse learning method for computing molecular parameters of viscoelastic constitutive model"</span>*

-$~$*<span style="color:grey; font:1">Gave presentation on the work "inverse learning method for computing molecular parameters of viscoelastic constitutive model"</span>*

-$~$ *<span style="color:grey; size:1">Gave presentation on the work "inverse learning method for computing molecular parameters of viscoelastic constitutive model"</span>*

 **"Reviewer" at The 32nd International Ocean and Polar Engineering Conference**
 *<font style="color:grey; font-size:1">Helped the professor write comments for two papers on the topic of machine learning</font>*